angular/angular/aio/content/start/data.md

 ### Predefined shipping data

-For the purpose of this Getting Started, we have provided shipping data in `assets/shipping.json`.
+For the purpose of this Getting Started guide, we have provided shipping data in `assets/shipping.json`.
 You'll use this data to add shipping prices for items in the cart.

 <code-example header="src/assets/shipping.json" path="getting-started/src/assets/shipping.json">